Fast Facts and Frequently Asked Questions

 Countless polyurethane products made possible with aliphatic diisocyanates (ADI) chemistry are important to America’s economy, particularly for paint and coatings used in the construction and transportation sectors.
 ADI chemistry can help save consumers and businesses money through improved durability in a wide range of products that use polyurethane-based coatings and sealants, such as automobiles and homes.

 - ADIs are typically used in many types of coatings, adhesives, sealants and elastomer (CASE) applications.

 - Production of ADIs and their end-use products employ thousands of workers in facilities across the nation.
-For example, the U.S. paint and coatings industry employed 315,700 workers in 2019, adding some 4,000 jobs from the previous year.1 Considering that many paint and coating products rely on ADI chemistry, their economic impact is significant.
+For example, the U.S. paint and coatings industry employed 299,500 workers in 2020, adding 42,000 jobs since 2010.1 Considering that many paint and coating products rely on ADI chemistry, their economic impact is significant.

 - Automotive clearcoats are usually acrylic urethane-based formulations that use ADIs to offer a wide range of performance benefits such as aesthetics, gloss, weather, UV and impact resistance, and durability.

 - The majority of automotive refinish coatings are two-component systems, based upon ADIs and acrylic polyols.
 Using these raw materials provides certain qualities in the end-product, including high shine, high UV resistance and durability, and also relatively fast cure speeds.
 Traditionally, auto refinishing has been a major market segment for two-component polyurethane solvent-borne coatings based on ADIs and acrylic polyols.